 Cutting Around Radiator Pipes

-Use pipe collars to cover visible expansion gaps around pipes.
+Pipe collars help conceal visible expansion gaps around radiator pipes.

 Cutting Around Floor Vents